Crystalwarrior/KFO-Server/README.md

 # tsuserver3.DR

-A Python-based server specialized for Danganronpa Online.
+A Python-based server for Danganronpa Online.
 It is a direct branch from tsuserver3, which is targeted towards Attorney Online.

 Requires Python 3.6+ and PyYAML.

 ## How to use

+### Installing

 * Install the latest version of Python. **Python 2 will not work**, as tsuserver3 depends on async/await, which can only be found on Python 3.5 and newer.
   - If your system supports it, it is recommended that you use a separate virtual environment, such as [Anaconda](https://www.continuum.io/downloads) for Windows, or [virtualenv](https://virtualenv.pypa.io/en/stable/) for everyone else (it runs itself using Python).